saifalhroub/nopCommerce-store/Product_Details_Page.md

 # 1️⃣ User Story
 As a user,
-I want to view the product details page,
+I want a product details page,
-So that I can get more information about the product.
+So I can get a deeper understanding of the product.

+As a user,
+I want a category's products page,
+So I can see the available products

 ---

 # 2️⃣ Acceptance Criteria (BDD)

 ## AC1 –
-Given the user is on product page
+Given the user is on the product page
-When the user clicks on product image
+When the user clicks on the product image
-Then the user will be redirected to product details page
+Then the user will be redirected to the product details page

 ## AC2 –
 Given the user is using the store